Introduction: Why a Unique Selling Proposition for Email Marketing Isn’t Optional

 🆚 Version B: GIF showing “Set Up in 3 Clicks”

 Result?
 The GIF version boosted conversions by 32%.
+Simple and effective.

 Key Takeaway: